URL Specification

 Forcing

-There is an additional operation on URLs that I have named force.
-The force operation is used as a final step in the process of resolving a web-URL or a file-URL.
-The operation ensures that the resulting URL has an authority token and a path-root token.
+Forcing is used as a final step in the process of resolving a web-URL or a file-URL.
+It ensures that the forced URL has an authority component and a path-root component.
 Note that it is possible for the force operations to fail.

 To force a file-URL url: